borkdude/dynaload/README.md

 6
 ```

-Again, note: in ClojureScript we had to require sci manually, whereas in Clojure it was required for us.
+Note: in ClojureScript we had to require sci manually, whereas in Clojure it was required for us.

-In addition to a fully qualified symbol, `dynaload` accepts an option map with
-currently one options: `:default`, a value that is returned if the var cannot be
-found.
-If no default is provided, `dynaload` will throw instead.

 ## Test